hakdiouane/Orange_GenAI_2024_Hackathon_with_CAMARA_API/README.md

-# AI Vocal Assistant for Delivery
+# AI Vocal Agent for Delivery

 This project implements an AI-powered vocal assistant that helps delivery personnel manage key tasks using the Orange Telecommunications services - CAMARA API.
 The assistant leverages voice interaction, OpenAI's GPT-4-turbo model for natural language understanding, and several API integrations to streamline delivery operations.